 Your physical activities should start with gentle stretching for a few days, something like a light yoga routine in the morning.

-If you are a gym person, right now with gyms visits limited, it can be challenging.
+If you are a gym person, right now with gym visits limited, it can be challenging.
 The same rules for going slow apply.
 Build up resistance slowly from small loads.
 Make sure you can do multiple sets with a load without injury before moving up.
-And make sure to get range of motion back, to avoid injury.
+And make sure to get the range of motion back, to avoid injury.

 I love to ski but I don’t think riding lifts alternating with vigorous downhill runs is good.
 There is rapidly changing altitude and temperatures.
-Vigorous exercise with overheating and excess cooling of the core, is disastrous if you are freshly recuperating from a respiratory illness.
+Vigorous exercise with overheating and excess cooling of the core is disastrous if you are freshly recuperating from a respiratory illness.

-I’m going to again put a plug in for my belief in Vitamin D as a potent help in respiratory health.
-As I wrote back in 2019, before the pandemic started,
+I’m going to again put a plugin for my belief in Vitamin D as a potent help in respiratory health.
+As I wrote back in 2019 before the pandemic started,